-The honor society's chapters are separated into 6 global regions.
-The North American region is further divided into 15 geographic regions.
-To learn more about the organization's regions, visit the STTI website.
+Sigma's chapters are separated into six global regions.
+The North America region is further divided into 15 geographic regions.
+To learn more about the organization's regions, visit the Sigma website.

 Chapter-specific questions should be directed to the chapter's contact person listed in the chapter directory.
-If you have questions about your membership, renewals or benefits, please contact STTI headquarters.
+If you have questions about your membership, renewals or benefits, please contact Sigma headquarters.

 550 W. North Street